-Our Certificate II in Joinery, Shopfitting and Stairbuilding – Pre-apprenticeship is combined with our Certificate II in Building and Construction – Carpentry as a dual qualification.
-Build a future in carpentry, joinery, stairbuilding and shopfitting to become the apprentice every site manager wants to employ on a diverse range of building projects.
+Our Certificate II in Joinery, Shopfitting and Stairbuilding – Pre-apprenticeship is combined with our Certificate II in Building and Construction – Carpentry or Certificate II in Furniture Making Pathways as a dual qualification.
+Build a future in the Timber trades to become the apprentice every site manager wants to employ on a diverse range of building projects.

-The aim of the combined course is to provide you with the skills and knowledge to gain employment with a leading construction company.
-It also leads onto an apprenticeship in carpentry or in the joinery, shopfitting and stairbuilding industries (or combination of these competencies).
+The aim of the combined course is to provide you with the skills and knowledge to gain employment with a leading company within the Building and Construction trades.
+It can also lead onto an apprenticeship in carpentry, cabinet making, furniture making, joinery, shopfitting or stairbuilding industries (or combination of these).

 - Saw stool